preames/public-notes/llvm-board-2020.rst

 How many hours a week can you dedicate to LLVM Foundation business?
 Board members are expected to dedicate time to meetings and to the programs.
 -----------------------------------------------------------------------------

+Time availability will vary widely, but a minimum of 2-3 hours and sometimes much more.

 Are you interested in a specific position on the board?
 --------------------------------------------------------